Characterising Global Platforms: Centralised, Decentralised, Federated, and Grassroots: Introduction

-\mypara{Paper organization} Section~\ref{section:specifications} introduces atomic transactions, establishes correctness properties that social networks should satisfy, and provides transaction-based specifications of platforms across all four categories, using social networks as a running example.
-We prove in Appendix~\ref{appendix:safety-liveness} that all four specifications satisfy these properties despite their architectural differences.
-Section~\ref{section:classification} presents the theory of atomic transactions-based multiagent transition systems and multiagent protocols; formally defines essential agents; proves the equivalence between having all agents essential and being interactive, and hence grassroots; and establishes the comprehensive characterisation.
+\mypara{Paper organization} Section~\ref{section:framework} presents the mathematical framework: atomic transactions, multiagent transition systems, protocols, liveness, essential agents, and the four platform classes.
+Section~\ref{section:specifications} uses social networks as a running example, providing transaction-based specifications for all four platform classes, stating correctness and cardinality of essential agents for each.
+Section~\ref{section:grassroots} presents two formal definitions of grassroots protocols and proves that both imply all agents are essential.
 Section~\ref{section:additional} reviews additional global platforms of all classes, Section~\ref{section:related} reviews related work, and Section~\ref{section:conclusion} concludes.
+Proofs of correctness and cardinality for the social network specifications appear in Appendix~\ref{appendix:proofs}.